 First, a whitepaper on KPIs should only be delivered to audiences who have at least read other blogs or visited pages on your website regarding services and products.
 Secondly, not everyone who visits your site is going to be interested in an in-depth piece about hard data.

 This is a prime example of why producing content just for content’s sake is not effective.
 Keep deeper level content reserved for landing pages, email newsletters, or other forms of gated content so that they are only reaching the audiences who want it.

 Producing content for content’s sake is not a good methodology for attracting and converting potential customers.
 Content marketing is a long game and takes time to be effective, so don’t waste valuable time and money without having a clear purpose and a strategy in place.

-If you want to stop simply producing content and need to build a strategy, check out our service packages to see how we can help you get started.
+If you want to stop simply producing content and need to build a strategy, contact us and see how we can help you get started.

 Image: Adobe Stock © Alextype